You know that feeling you get when you find a new blog that is just loaded with good information? Get ready to have that feeling 50 times in row.

 Success is first experienced in the mind before it becomes a reality.
 This may sound kind of metaphysical, but all I mean is: Before you start acting like a pro, you will have to think like a pro.

 Help Scout is one of our favorite tools, and Gregory Ciotti is their marketing strategist.
-If you are into reading real-world marketing examples, like Content Creation Lessons from Growing 41,231 Newsletter Subscribers, you will have a lot of fun with this blog.

 While Growth Hackers isn’t technically a blog – it’s a community – it is a fantastic resource for marketers.
 Users can submit and vote on content, meaning the best and most interesting stuff is always at the top.